ucdavis-informatics/pieval/docs/README_run_app.md

     - The mongo db container is started without a mapped volume which means no changes are saved from on development session to another
 1. docker-compose-prod.yml - launches the app in prod mode
     - The pieval command directive launches a gunicorn web app server suitable for production deployments
-    - The mongo db container is started with a bind mount to ./data:/data/db which will persist data at ./data permanently (you can configure this - [persistance in production](README_persistence.md#prod-mode))
+    - The mongo db container is started with a bind mount to ./mongo_data:/data/db which will persist data at ./mongo_data permanently (you can configure this - [pieval persistance](README_persistence.md))

 ### App Config

-The app reference config is located in ./instance/config.py.
+App config is located in ./instance/config.py.
 This file is gitignored since it can contain sensitive information.
-You will need to create one by copying example_config.py to config.py, then modyfing as needed.
+You will need to create one by copying instance/example_config.py to instance/config.py, then modyfing as needed.

 Some key fields in config.py:

 1. SECRET_KEY - used to encrypt the session object in flask.
 This should be a long random string that is kept secure.
 1. AUTH_ENABLED - Toggles whether or not the app enables 'auth'.
 The app DOES NOT have any built in authentication.
 If you wish to enable auth see [auth section below](#auth)
     - IF NO - the app is completely insecure.
-It will allow you to sign in an any 'user'and gain access to all their projects simply by entering their usernam on the logon screen.
+It will allow you emulate any 'user' simply by entering their username on the logon screen - this can be useful for debugging
     - IF YES - then the app assumes it is running behind an auth'd proxy and will expect {REMOTE_USER_HEADER_KEY} to be in the request headers.
 If the value of {REMOTE_USER_HEADER_KEY} matches entries in user_list associated with each project then that user will be granted access to that project
+1 REMOTE_USER_HEADER_KEY - configurable value that allows for quickly updating which header key to look for in the request headers for previously authenticated username information.
 1. MONGO_CONNECT_DICT - The connection dictionary the app uses to authenticate into mongo DB.
 1. CREAT_PROJ_MONGO_CONNECT_DICT - The connection dictionary the create_project.py and delete_project.py scripts use to authenticate into the mongo db.
 Since the app and the scripts may run in different contexts, these were seperated to allow flexibility

 **For more information about pieval persistance and mongodb, please see [persistance](README_persistence.md)**

 ---
 ## Development mode

 In this mode the linux vm and apache/httpd (with associated auth) are irrelevant.
 You will only be running from the Docker layer down through the application code.
 It only takes one command to launch the app in dev mode: